Park Overview

 Interpretive rangers give presentations during the summer.
 Scheduled talks are posted at visitor centers daily and are subject to change due to availability, weather, etc.

-Lassen Park offers several programs for kids: Junior Ranger Program and the Chipmunk Club for children under 5.
+Lassen Park offers several programs for kids: the Junior Ranger Program and the Chipmunk Club for children under 5.

 Water sports